Category:

 We already own a redlining add‑on or plugin.
 Why switch?

 Redlining add‑ons typically stop at markup.
-Aline goes further with built‑in approvals, workflow automation, e‑signatures, clause extraction, analytics, and a searchable AI repository—bringing drafting, negotiation, execution, and reporting into one platform without hand‑offs.
+Aline goes further with built‑in approvals, workflow automation, e-signatures, clause extraction, analytics, and a searchable AI repository.
+In other words, it brings drafting, negotiation, execution, risk management, and reporting into one platform without hand‑offs.

 2. HyperStart CLM